seven-io/bagisto/README.md

 #### After order
 Send message after a customer has placed an order.

+#### After shipment
+Send message after a shipment has been initiated.

 You can use property placeholders which resolve to the customer's property as long as it is defined, e.g. {{first_name}} {{last_name}} resolves to the customer's first and last name.